peteroupc/peteroupc.github.io/randomfunc.md

        return list
     END METHOD

-An important consideration with respect to shuffling is the kind of RNG used.
-Notably, in general, if a deterministic RNG's _period_ (the maximum number of values in a generated sequence for that RNG before that sequence repeats) is less than the number of distinct permutations (arrangements) of a list, then there are some permutations that PRNG can't choose when it shuffles that list.
-RNGs that seek to generate random numbers that are cost-prohibitive to predict (so-called "cryptographically strong" generators) suffer less from this problem.
-See also my [RNG recommendation document on shuffling](https://peteroupc.github.io/random.html#Shuffling).
-It suffices to say here that in general, a deterministic RNG with a period 2<sup>226</sup> or greater is good enough for shuffling a 52-item list, if a deterministic RNG is otherwise called for.
+An important consideration with respect to shuffling is the nature of the underlying RNG, as I discuss in further detail in my [RNG recommendation document on shuffling](https://peteroupc.github.io/random.html#Shuffling).
+It suffices to say here that in general, whenever a deterministic, uniformly-distributed RNG is otherwise called for, such an RNG is good enough for shuffling a 52-item list if its period is 2<sup>226</sup> or greater.
+(The _period_ is the maximum number of values in a generated sequence for an RNG before that sequence repeats).

 **Note:** In simulation testing, shuffling is used to relabel items from a dataset at random, where each item in the dataset is assigned one of several labels.
 In such testing:
 - One or more statistics that involve the specific labeling of the original dataset's groups is calculated (such as the difference, maximum, or minimum of means or variances between groups).